 Local Marketing on LinkedIn

-LinkedIn is the top social network for professionals, therefore it’s the perfect network for business professionals.
-Here’s how you can grow a local audience on LinkedIn.
+LinkedIn is the top social network for professionals; therefore, it’s the perfect network for business professionals.
+Below are suggestions on how you can grow a local audience on LinkedIn.

 Optimizing Your LinkedIn Profile for Local